-Applying a radiant barrier to the underside of the decking helps extend the life of your roof, keeps the decking and attic area cooler and provides additional energy efficiency throughout your house, he explains.
+Applying a radiant barrier to the underside of the decking, Eldredge says, helps extend the life of your roof, keeps the decking and attic area cooler and provides additional energy efficiency throughout your house.

 Replace your home’s siding

 “Replacement is the only way to make siding more energy efficient,” Eldredge says.
-In other words, you can’t really patch up siding to make a significant difference.
+In other words, patching up siding can’t make a significant difference.

-“We install a ¾-inch foam insulation behind all of our siding,” he explains, “which helps to make the home more energy efficient.”
+“We install a three-quarter-inch foam insulation behind all of our siding,” he explains, “which helps to make the home more energy efficient.”

 Adjust Your Water Heater Temperature